Scattering and uniform in time error estimates for splitting method in NLS: Introduction

 that is, $N(t) \phi = \phi e^{-i t |\phi|^{2\si}}$.
 We set $S(t) \phi$ as the solution of the linear Schr\"odinger flow

 It is a Fourier multiplier, $S(t) \phi = e^{i\frac{t}{2}\Delta} \phi$, and thus $S(t)$ is unitary on $H^s(\R^d)$ for any $s\in \R$.
 The Lie-Trotter approximation is defined, for $\tau\in (0,1)$, as

 Error estimates for this time discretization were established first in \cite{BBD} for globally Lipschitz nonlinearities.
-C.~Lubich \cite{Lu08} proved error estimates in the case of the Strang splitting, allowing (Schr\"odinger-Poisson nonlinearity and) cubic nonlinearity ($\si=1$ in \eqref{eq:NLS}), hence a nonlinearity which is not globally Lipschitz continuous.
+C.~Lubich \cite{Lu08} proved error estimates in the case of the Strang splitting, allowing (Schr\"odinger-Poisson nonlinearity and) cubic nonlinearity ($\si=1$ in \eqref{eq:NLS}), hence a nonlinearity which is not globally Lipschitz continuous. \smallbreak

-As pointed out in \cite{StKe05,IgnatZuazua2006,IgnatZuazua2009,Ignat2011}, $S(\cdot)$ does not satisfy discrete in time Strichartz estimates, and so it makes it difficult to envisage error estimates involving a rather low regularity (in space) of the initial datum $\phi$; see also \cite{FaouGrebert2011,ORS21} for discussions leading to the same conclusion, that $S(\cdot)$ should be modified in order to get better convergence results.
-Following \cite{IgnatZuazua2009,Ignat2011} and the adaptation in \cite{ChoiKoh2021}, we consider the modified splitting operator:
+As pointed out in \cite{Ignat2011,IgnatZuazua2006,IgnatZuazua2009,StKe05}, $S(\cdot)$ does not satisfy discrete in time Strichartz estimates, which makes it difficult to envisage error estimates involving a rather low regularity (in space) of the initial datum $\phi$; see also \cite{FaouGrebert2011,ORS21} for discussions leading to the same conclusion, that $S(\cdot)$ should be modified in order to get better convergence results.
+Following \cite{Ignat2011,IgnatZuazua2009} and the adaptation in \cite{ChoiKoh2021}, we consider the modified splitting operator:

 Here, $S_{\tau}(t)$ denotes the frequency localized Schr\"odinger flow given by

 where

 and $\chi \in C^k(\R^d)$ is a cut-off function supported in $B^d (0,2)$ such that $\chi \equiv 1$ on $B^d (0,1)$, $k$ an integer larger than $1+d/2$ (this condition appears in the proof of Lemma~\ref{lem:cutoff}). \smallbreak